-I’m Paul Barrón.
-I'm in Houston building stuff with tech.
+I’m Paul Barrón, a Houston-based engineer building things with tech.

 I’ve always been the type who needs to know how things work.
 I started tinkering in the dial-up and AOL days, breaking and fixing anything I could.
-Before I wrote real code, I spent years doing design, video editing, and running a small marketing agency.
+Before I wrote a line of code, I spent years doing design, video editing, and running a small marketing agency.
 That mix of experience eventually led me into software engineering.

 I never took the traditional CS route.
 No coding camps, no early classes.
 I learned by doing.
 Trial and error, late nights, broken builds, and those tiny wins that make the whole grind worth it.
 Getting into product later on taught me something important: defining the real problem is just as valuable as building the solution.